-Documents such as marriage certificates or divorce decrees if applicable; policyholder’s Social Security number; proof that premiums were paid up-to-date; beneficiary designation forms; and copies of any correspondence between you and the insurer regarding changes made on your policy, may be needed.
+- Copies of any correspondence between you and the insurer regarding changes made on your policy may be needed.

 Once you have gathered all required documents, fill out a claim form completely with accurate information including contact details for yourself as well as any beneficiaries listed on the policy.